-Save the Date!
-The 14th Annual Workshop on Clinical Trials in Psychopharmacology will be held April 30 – May 1, 2015 at the DoubleTree by Hilton Hotel Metropolitan in New York City.
+Register Now for The 14th Annual Workshop on Clinical Trials in Psychopharmacology April 30 – May 1, 2015 at the DoubleTree by Hilton Hotel Metropolitan in New York City.

 Sponsored by the American Society of Clinical Psychopharmacology and the Zucker Hillside Hospital, the workshop focuses on the general problems and challenges of designing and implementing clinical trials with an emphasis on methodology.
 Topics include trial design, diagnosis, clinical assessment, patient ascertainment, and recruitment.
-Representatives from NIH Institutes and the FDA will present.
+Click here to register.
+To view the agenda click here.

 A Message from Dr. John Kane: